-I have always noticed that I get distracted pretty easily.
-My whole life (since adulthood and "the workforce") I have been a list maker.
-I don't use my phone; actually having a pad of paper or a notebook is my go to problem solver.
-The amount of used books, random papers and the never ending need to find a really great pen has been a part of me for a long time.
+I've always noticed that I get easily distracted.
+Throughout my life, especially since entering adulthood and the workforce, I've been someone who makes lists.
+I don't rely on my phone; instead, I prefer using a pad of paper or a notebook as my go-to solution.
+Having a collection of used books, random papers, and the constant quest for a great pen has been a part of me for a long time.

-Growing up after school our Mother would provide us with a list of chores and after we did the chore we would mark it off with a check mark to make a note for her; that it had been accomplished.
+When we were growing up, after school, our mother would give us a list of chores.
+Once we completed a chore, we would mark it off with a check mark to indicate to her that it was done.

 Now I use that tool regularly, not to know what chores my children have accomplished; but to keep myself in check as a Mom/Human.
 This is not only used for bills, appointments, and soccer practices/games...
 I access my lists for my daily chores, jobs, and weekly/monthly farm projects.